mbid/mbid.github.io/posts/type-checking-with-eqlog-typing/index.md

 - Variable bindings associate types to variables in the current scope.
 - Our Eqlog program populates the `ConflictingTypes` predicate if we equate types that cannot be equal, for example if `BooleanType() = NumberType()`.
 - Total functions that associate `Type` elements to various AST nodes, in particular the `ExprType : ExprNode -> Type` and `FunctionNodeType : FunctionNode -> Type` functions.
-  As of now, there are no laws these functions:
+  As of now, there are no laws for these functions:
   The output of these functions is always an opaque `Type` element.

 Our main task for this post is to impose constraints on the `ExprType` and `FunctionNodeType` functions.